Call us: 07759 615 200

 Outdoor activities on the Ross of Mull

 For anyone who loves the outdoors, the Ross of Mull is a very attractive area to visit and explore.
-The scenic coastline, unspoiled natural habitat, fascinating geology and local heritage offer much for the walker, kayaker, cyclist and wildlife enthusiast.
+The scenic coastline, unspoiled natural habitat, fascinating geology and local heritage offer much for the walker, kayaker and wildlife enthusiast.
 The choice of beaches is superb, and an adventure playground for families with children.
 The Isle of Iona is just a 10-minute ferry ride away with more opportunities for walking and cycling.
 Find out more about Iona here>

 Fionnphort is the departure point for boat trips to the offshore islands, which are well worth exploring and perhaps get a sighting of dolphins, porpoises or whales as well as many bird species.
 The most popular islands visited are Staffa and Lunga, but there are many others to explore.
 Find information about boat trips here>